 Our Revelry team is passionate about our hometown; New Orleans is an amazing place to work and play with some of the best food on the planet!
 (If you’re ever visiting, we’ve got you covered.)
-But when it comes to travel destinations, Nashville is where it’s at – and we can’t wait to be there in March for the 2023 VIVE healthcare tech conference.
+But when it comes to travel destinations, Nashville is where it’s at – and we can’t wait to be there in September for LaunchTN’s 3686 Festival.

 Here, one of our Music City Revelers offers 10 suggestions for experiencing the city like a local.

 - Stroll the Hermitage Hotel, a National Historic Landmark and pivotal locale for the women’s suffrage movement, and the downtown Nashville Public Library.